lessonly/lldevconfig/README.md

 3. Restart computer **Do not skip this step**
 4. Reinstall dnsmasq
    - `brew reinstall dnsmasq`
-   - Brew may ask you to remove some files do so with `sudo rm -rf /opt/homebrew/Cellar/dnsmasq/2.86.reinstall`
+   - Brew may ask you to remove some files, do so with the suggested terminal command
+     - For Example: `sudo rm -rf /opt/homebrew/Cellar/dnsmasq/2.87.reinstall`
    - After removing the needed file, run reinstall again `brew reinstall dnsmasq`
 5. Verify dnsmasq is now in the "started" status `sudo brew services list`
 6. Verify `curl https://caddystatus.lessonly.test`